jenncoop/jenncoop.github.io/_posts/2014-04-09-my-notes-on-hiring.md

 #### 7. Evidence of creative outlet

 Does this person paint?
 Is this person excited and passionate about something outside of technology?
 People with other facets and dimensions have never been a bad thing in my experience.

+#### 8. Have a technical discussion

+SHOCKER: I don't think it's all that necessary to ask technical questions during the interview process (ie. write a method that does x).
+More importantly, have a technical discussion.
+For instance, "Tell me about that project you did."...
+"It seems like you're really excited about technology x.
+Why?" etc. Then go with it.
+You'll get a good idea about the interviewee's experience level.
+Also, it's fun and inspiring to see people come alive when they talk about their passion projects.